 I love to write and carry a small notebook to write in.
 I am currently working on a western novel and a “how to” book that is associated with horses.
 It is important to me to enjoy each day of my life, I practice an attitude of gratitude and look for the lesson in everything.

 I am a certified Facilitator in the field of Equine Therapy.
+I am the Assistant Director of Equine Services at The Pink Berets, an experiential therapy program located in Boerne, Texas at the Double Diamond Equestrian Center.
 Learn more about Equine Facilitated Learning and Healing here: E.F.L.